 As with the serial harness above, by default one status line is printed per completed test, and a short summary after the suite has completed.
 However, standard output and standard error of the test are redirected to a per-test log file, so that parallel execution does not produce intermingled output.
 The output from failed tests is collected in the test-suite.log file.
 If the variable 'VERBOSE' is set, this file is output after the summary.
-For best results, the tests should be verbose by default now.

 Each couple of .log and .trs files is created when the corresponding test has completed.
 The set of log files is listed in the read-only variable TEST_LOGS, and defaults to TESTS, with the executable extension if any (see Section 8.20 [EXEEXT], page 81), as well as any suffix listed in TEST_EXTENSIONS removed, and .log appended.
 Results are undefined if a test file name ends in several concatenated suffixes.
 TEST_EXTENSIONS defaults to .test; it can be overridden by the user, in which case any extension listed in it must be constituted by a dot, followed by a non-digit alphabetic character, followed by any number of alphabetic characters.
-For example, '.sh', '.T' and '.t1' are valid extensions, while '.x-y', '.6c' and '.t.1' are not.
+For example, '.sh', '.T' and '.tl' are valid extensions, while '.x-y', '.6c' and '.t.1' are not.